hantnor/HanDocs/docs/Face Tracking/FAQ.md

 # FAQ

+- Q: What headset do you use for FT?
+How can I do it?
+  - A: I use the **Quest Pro**!
+Since I've personally helped over 20 people wit their headsets (phew), I wrote a guide [here](https://hantnor.github.io/HanDocs/docs/Face%20Tracking/Beginner/Quest%20Pro%20Setup)!

 - Q: An error occured in my patcher.
 How do I fix this?
   - A: Visit [Troubleshooting](https://hantnor.github.io/HanDocs/docs/Face%20Tracking/Troubleshooting).
 If you don't find your solution there, make a support ticket in my [Discord](https://discord.gg/hantnor) server!